Michaelfov/Tic-Tac-Toe/README.md

 I've tried several different ways to operate the game.

 The logic of AI is line by line but there still have some bugs.

 For example, if player selected [0] and [8], ai don't have defence logic for our next move.

-You can have a try with it!
+For offence, ai will prefer stop player's move rather than win the game.

+Have fun!